 1. Firearms must be kept unloaded.
 Ammunition must be Locked in a separate location from weapons.

-J. Materials, toys and equipment.
+J. (NEW) Materials, toys and equipment.
 Materials, toys, and equipment must be Developmentally Appropriate for Children enrolled.

 1. Infants: A sufficient variety of toys, music and books designed to stimulate curiosity, small and large muscle development, hand-eye coordination, and the senses of sight, sound and touch.